-As the colder months draw in, now can be a good time to think about getting your property ready for the on set of winter weather.
+As the colder months draw in, now can be a good time to think about getting your property ready for the onset of winter weather.
 Living in Scotland, rain, snow and strong winds are something that will inevitably happen.
 Sadly, there’s nothing we can do to change the weather, but we can make sure we are prepared for it.

 What matters in winter?

 Winter is no longer just about frozen pipes, there are other things to take into consideration.
 Gutters should be kept clean and downpipes clear to ensure for an efficient flow of rain water.
 Active overflows can cause a number of problems such as splashing on a window ledge, penetrating damp, staining the outside wall, puddling and erosion on the ground below.
 Like other water related problems though, active overflows are normally very easy and inexpensive to fix.
 Normally, the cause will be related to a central heating boiler or toilet cistern.
-If you discover you have a dripping overflow or have been advised of such by a neighbor or your Factor, please act quickly to avoid escalation of the problem and associated costs.
+If you discover you have a dripping overflow or have been advised of such by a neighbour or your Factor, please act quickly to avoid escalation of the problem and associated costs.
 Unsightly marks and stains on external walls are a significant concern for many so please take action quickly if your overflow is dripping.

 Remember that many problems can be worsened over the winter months with the possibility of freezing water on pathways etc. Many icy paths are the result of a build-up of escaped water, so stay cautious and make sure to prevent any future problems by assessing your property for winter.